WinVector/vtreat/extras/MonotoneCoder.md

 ```

     ##                   varName       rsq          sig needsSplit
-    ## 1 rawScore_NonDecreasingV 0.3370146 2.856172e-10       TRUE
+    ## 1 rawScore_NonDecreasingV 0.3282916 4.838923e-10       TRUE
-    ## 2          rawScore_clean 0.3522417 1.138713e-10      FALSE
+    ## 2                rawScore 0.3522417 1.138713e-10      FALSE

 ``` r
 predictionCollar <- 2/(sum(d$isTrain)-1)
 ```

-Notice in the score frame `vtreat`'s cross validation based scoring correctly indentifies that the isotone encoding is over-fitting and not in fact better than the sigmoid link function.
+Notice in the score frame `vtreat`’s cross validation based scoring
+correctly identifies that the isotone encoding is over-fitting and not
+in fact better than the sigmoid link function.

 ``` r
 # copy fit over to original data frame